anyei/SFDC-ATARC/README.md

 Now that we have our ATARC instance within our trigger, let's build processes to inject them into this trigger.
 Real apex classes should be created and of course implement a specific interface.

-### Create apex handler class that implements the interface AsyncTriggerArc.IAsyncTriggerArc (a.k.a atarc process)
+### Create apex handler class that implements either interfaces AsyncTriggerArc.IAsyncTriggerArc or AsyncTriggerArc.IAsyncTriggerArcFEA (a.k.a atarc process)

 This is how you should implement your helper class.